Dee Bradley Baker's "All to Know About Going Pro in V.O."

 It is surprising how many “missed opportunities” turn out to have been just another bullet dodged.

-An honest & accurate assessment that stings is still a complement.
+An honest & accurate assessment that stings is still a complement to be savored and learned from.

 Free range: Plant your creativity outside of your career.

-Limitations are the riverbank that enables art’s flow.
+Limitations are the riverbank that energizes the forming and flow of art.

 When another’s disregard knocks, don’t answer the door.

-For an astronaut, the Moon doesn’t intimidate- it inspires.
+For an astronaut, the Moon doesn’t intimidate or repel- it inspires and beckons.

 Ears never shut: A good voice actor listens as they speak.

-“Certain” is brittle and weak.
-“Provisional” is supple and strong.
+“Certain” is brittle and weak because it is finished and static.
+“Provisional” is supple and strong because it can grow and move.

 Want to better understand human psychology?
 Get a dog.